-It's nice to have a designated spot for people to put their shoes as soon as they remove them.
-If you can find a nice rack, great.
-If not, include a mat that will define the space where shoes should go.
-Otherwise, they tend to get knocked around and end up all over the floor.
+It is nice to have a designated spot for people to put their shoes when they remove them.
+A shoe rack works well, but if you cannot find one that fits your space, use a mat that will define where shoes should go.
+Otherwise, shoes tend to get knocked around and end up all over the floor, blocking the door.

-- If there's no closet be sure to add a coat rack or some wall hooks for hanging coats and bags.
-You'll also want to have some sort of storage for hats, scarves, and other accessories.
-A chest of drawers, bench with storage inside, or even a series of baskets will do the trick.
+- Coats and outerwear: If your foyer does not have a closet, add a coat rack or some wall hooks for hanging coats and bags.
+Make sure you have some sort of storage for hats, scarves, and other accessories.
+A chest of drawers, a bench with storage inside, or even a series of baskets can do the trick.

-- An umbrella stand is a great idea if you've got the space.
-There are a lot of really nice ones available on the market and they can add a nice decorative element.
-It'll also help make sure you never lose your umbrella.
+- Umbrellas: An umbrella stand is a great idea if you have space and they can add a nice decorative element.

-- A bench, stool or chair is great for sitting down and putting on shoes.
-Even if you don't use it, it's a nice thing to have if elderly people come to visit.
+- Bench: A bench, stool, or chair is great for sitting down and putting on shoes.
+Even if you do not use it, it is a nice piece of furniture to have if elderly people come to visit.

-- A vase of flowers is a wonderful touch.
-It's a lovely thing for you to see as soon as you walk in the door.
+- Flowers: A vase of flowers is a wonderful touch.
+It is a lovely thing to see as soon as you walk in the door.